Rahul-Roy-UI/Algorithms/readme.md

 02. **Remove Element from Array**
     Remove all occurrences of a given value from an array in-place and return the new length.

+03. **Reverse String**
+    Reverse a string in-place (or in-place on a char array).

-03. **Best Time to Buy and Sell Stock**
+04. **Best Time to Buy and Sell Stock**
     Find the maximum profit by buying and selling a stock once using a single pass with min tracking.

-04. **Maximum Profit from Single Buy & Sell**
-    Efficient stock profit maximization using min-so-far and max-profit logic.

 05. **Move Zeroes**
     Shift all zeroes to the end of an array while maintaining the order of non-zero elements.